anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 > Relate back to features described in the RM [here](../../../ref_model/chapters/chapter05.md#521-virtual-compute).
 Note that the RM appears to be missing Memory-based HW profile features [here](../../../ref_model/chapters/chapter05.md#54-nfvi-hw-profiles-features-and-requirements).

 The Reference Model requires the support of Huge Pages in `i.cap.018` which is already supported by upstream Kubernetes.
-For some applications the Huge Pages should be allocated to account for considerations of the underlying HW topology.
-This newer feature is missing from Kubernetes, therefore a gap has been identify which has been added to [Chapter 8.2.8](./chapter08.md/#8.2.8)
+For some applications, Huge Pages should be allocated to account for consideration of the underlying HW topology.
+This newer feature is missing from Kubernetes, therefore a gap has been identified and added to [Chapter 8.2.8](./chapter08.md/#8.2.8)

 <a name="3.2.1.2"></a>
 #### 3.2.1.2 HW Topology management